 The CTDB cluster will assign/reassign these public addresses across the available healthy nodes in the cluster.
 When one node fails, its public addresses will be taken over by one or more other nodes in the cluster.
 This ensures that services provided by all public addresses are always available to clients, as long as there are nodes available capable of hosting this address.

-the netmask and the interface to which the address should be
+also contains the netmask and the interface to which the

 /usr/local/etc/ctdb/public_addresses for a